getchip/PocketCHIP-Docs/source/includes/_advanced.md

 [ 4954.650000] sd 0:0:0:0: [sda] Attached SCSI removable disk
 ```

 Notice the second to last line.
 This tells you the device location for the drive.
-Storage devices generally have device names that start with “sd”, so if you wanted to see all the storage devices attached to CHIP, you can use a wildcard to display all devices that start with “sd”:
+Storage devices generally have device names that start with “sd”.
+If you want to see all the storage devices attached to CHIP, you can use a wildcard to display all devices that start with “sd”:

 ```shell
 ls /dev/sd*